-Cannabis & Agrochemicals: Analytical, Environmental & Regulatory Challenges
+- Cannabis & Agrochemicals: Analytical, Environmental & Regulatory Challenges - Environmental Risk Assessment of Down-the-Drain Chemicals

 Who Should Regulate Pesticides in Our Food?
 Glyphosate: Current Status and Future Prospects and a number of symposium on pollinators and agrochemicals.
 Check out the program on page 59 for further details.